openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 what mode it should be forced into.

 ### cloud-credential-operator
-Formalize the constants in cloud-credential-operator repo to export:
+Formalize the constants in cloud-credential-operator repo to define the acceptable credentials (matching the definitions in the installer):
 ```
 type CloudCredentialsMode string